Reihengräber culture

-The Reihengräber culture (translated from German as Row grave culture) is an archaeological culture that refers to the burial practice of regularly arranged, identically oriented inhumation graves between the mid-fifth and early-eight century in central and western Europe.
+The Reihengräber culture (translated from German as Row grave culture) is an archaeological culture that refers to the burial practice of regularly arranged, identically oriented inhumation graves between the mid-fifth and early-eighth century in central and western Europe.
 Existing within the Merovingian sphere of influence, the Reihengräber culture was dominant in modern Belgium, northern France and the Rhineland.

 The origins of the Reihengräber culture are unclear.
 Earlier scholars explained the diffusion of row graves in terms of Germanic or Frankish migration, but this is now generally refuted.
 More recently, scholars have argued that the burial custom was the product of a 'German-Roman mixed civilisation' that developed internally in Late Roman Gaul as a response to social instability with the collapse of the Roman Empire.
 According to this explanation, local elites were buried with lavish grave goods in order to signal their high social status.

 Some scholars now argue that the concept of a row grave culture is obsolete and ought to be discarded altogether, since it wrongly suggests a Germanic ethnic connotation.
 Furthermore, the practice of burial in rows is so common throughout history that it is hardly specific enough to describe one archaeological culture.
 Finally, archaeologists now argue that the focus on row graves ignores the much larger variability in burial customs that were prevalent in the region in this period.